seycileli/Reusable-React-Components/Navbar/Navbar.md

 <h1>Navbar</h1>

-You'll be able to find different types of reusable Navbars within this folder.
+You'll be able to find different styles of reusable Navbar Components within this folder.